MaastrichtU-IDS/jupyterlab/README.md

 > ```
 >

-### Build CPU images 📦
+### 📦 Build CPU images

-Instructions to build the various image aimed to run on CPU in this repository.
+Instructions to build the various image aiming to run on CPU.

 #### JupyterLab for Data Science